 If you are a history buff there are a number of options for you to explore.
 Gamle Bergen Museum – Bymuseet in Bergen consists of a collection of older, wooden buildings collected from different areas in the city and region.
 You are also able to explore the interiors of certain buildings and watch skits performed by actors at certain times of the day.

 Det Hanseatiske Museum og Schoetstuene is the perfect museum for those who would like to further explore the history of Bergen and the background information behind the city.
 The tour offered here is relatively short, but the pricing for this museum is also inexpensive.

 Bergen does not disappoint when it comes to a rich history in art.
-KODE Art Museums of Bergen is one of Scandinavians largest museums for art and music.
+KODE Art Museums of Bergen is one of Scandinavian largest museums for art and music.
 KODE contains almost 50,000 pieces that can be experienced amongst four buildings in Bergen city center.
-It has a unique combination of art museums and composers’ homes, of visual art, historical objects, concerts and parklands.
+It has a unique combination of art museums and composers’ homes, visual art, historical objects, concerts and parklands.

 Take a stroll through the winding streets of Bergen